jwong65/Milestone-Project-1/README.md

 ---

 ## Project Description
+---
 For the webgame project I was inspired to make a card game.
 As I decided on what type of game it would be I decided that it could not be a game like MTG or Yu-gi-oh, because the complexity of responding to your opponent would be difficult to keep track and have responses to.
 In terms of digital card games I used games like Hearthstone/Shadowverse as a big inspiration.
-Even for post-MVP I don't know if I want to implement anything like responses or field-changing effects.
 The basic 20 health counter comes from Shadowverse, but Hearthstone's 30 could also be used.
 The RPG Paper Mario's combat system also gave me inspiration that the numbers for health should be kept at a minimum to allow for further complexity if I get to it post-MVP.
 Instead of having a boardbased cardgame with creatures, monsters, or followers I wanted to simplify it with your own health total and varying attribute changes, I was inspired by the digital boardgame 100% Orange Juice.
 ---
 ## Game Logic